grahamearley/YoungChefs/README.md

 ## For future developers:
 - All the features we aimed to implement are successfully implemented and functional in the app.
 - There is room in the code for server integration (pulling experiments from a server), and this is a feature that would be great to have before release.
+- See this repository's Issues tracker for stretch goals / enhancements /tasks that we brainstormed but didn't finish or start.